 Smith made his recommendation to build a huge mall and office buildngs on property it owns northeast of Golf and Meacham roads - land in the wake of plans by Unocal Corp. now used for soccer games.

-Development of the Unocal land would displace the park soccer program, which through a unique agreement with the oil firm has been playing all its games at the site for sevpark board eral years.
+Development of the Unocal land would displace the park soccer program, which through a unique agreement with the oil firm has been playing all its games at the site for sevability insurance and a maintenance agreement are met.